subhiarjaria18/proj-3/README.md

 This project demonstrates how to build a RAG (Retrieval-Augmented Generation) system using LangGraph for workflow management.
 LangGraph helps orchestrate the different steps in the RAG pipeline, from document processing to answer generation, with built-in error handling and state management.

-If you're looking to understand how LangGraph works with RAG systems, this implementation shows practical patterns for building document question-answering applications with proper workflow orchestration.

 ## How It Works

 Here is what happens when you use this application and the process is actually quite straightforward: